zhenhuapeng/zhenhuapeng.github.io/_pages/about.md

   - /about.html
 ---

-School of Mathermatics and Computer Sciences
+School of Mathermatics and Computer Sciences, Nanchang University

-Nanchang University